Ecclesial Movements and Communities

 Anthony J. Gittins, CSSp in Catholic Library World

 The value of Brendan Leahy’s Ecclesial Movements and Communities is that it surveys the major theological and ecclesiological questions raised by the movements without getting lost in the fog of their idiosyncrasies … Leahy doesn’t begin by presuming the movements are in need of justification or defense.
 Instead, his point of departure is the firm belief that they represent the latest instance of Catholicism’s capacity to generate new life just when the Church appears to be running out of gas … Ecclesial Movements and Communities hits the ‘reset button’ on perceptions.
 Leahy does not take his cues on the movements from pop culture, the tribal politics of our time, or the complaints of embittered ex-members.
 Instead, he applies the frame of Catholic teaching and tradition, and in that light he sees the movements not primarily as a puzzle needing to be solved, but rather as a gift to be welcomed.
 That shift in perspective does not answer all the questions one might ask, but it does seem like the basis of eventually getting the answers right

 ABOUT THE AUTHOR:

-Rev. Brendan Leahy is Professor of Systematic Theology at the Pontifical University of St Patrick’s College, Maynooth, in Ireland.
-He is a von Balthasar scholar and an ecumenist, and has authored articles and books on interreligious dialogue, issues facing the Church in the 21st century, the life and teachings of Pope John Paul II, renewal in the Church, and the priesthood.
+Brendan Leahy is Bishop of Limerick, Ireland.
+Formerly professor of Systematic Theology at the Pontifical University of St Patrick’s College, Maynooth, he is a von Balthasar scholar and an ecumenist and has authored articles and books on interreligious dialogue, issues facing the Church in the 21st century, the life and teachings of Pope John Paul II, renewal in the Church, charisms, and the priesthood.